Cielbird/Cielbird.github.io/content/blog/blurring_clowns.md

 {{ image(path="blog/blurring_clowns/pipeline.png", alt="5 stage pipeline")}}

+Second, I used integers instead of floats in the calculations.
-Second, using integers, I could simply multiply by 1, 2, and 4, and on the output step simply divide by 16 using a right-bit-shift.
+Using integers, I could simply multiply by 1, 2, and 4, and on the output step simply divide by 16 using a right-bit-shift.
 Using integers allowed me to go much faster, and I saw a noticeable drop in the instability of the design.

 In the end, we had an architecture that looked something like this: